-Applied Geography and History of the World is designed to enable students to use Grade Level: 9-12 Course # 1570Apl geographical tools, skills and historical concepts to apply their understanding of Applied Units: 4 Maximum major global themes including the origin and spread of world religions; exploration; conquest, and imperialism; urbanization; and innovations and revolutions.
-Geographical and historical skills include forming research questions, acquiring Counts as a Social Studies Requirement or Elective for the information by investigating a variety sources, organizing information by creating Certification of Completion graphic representations, analyzing information to understand, determine and explain patterns and trends, planning for the future, and documenting and presenting findings orally or in writing.
+Grade Level: 9-12 Applied Geography and History of the World is designed to enable students to use Course # 1570Apl geographical tools, skills and historical concepts to apply their understanding of Applied Units: 4 Maximum major global themes including the origin and spread of world religions; exploration; Counts as a So ocial Studies conquest, and imperialism; urbanization; and innovations and revolutions.
+Geographical and historical skills include forming research questions, acquiring Requirement or E information by investigating a variety sources, organizing information by creating Certification of Co ompletion graphic representations, analyzing information to understand, determine and explain patterns and trends, planning for the future, and documenting and presenting findings orally or in writing.
 Students use the knowledge, tools, and skills obtained from this course in order to understand, analyze, evaluate, and make predictions about major global developments.
-This course is designed to nurture perceptive and responsible citizenship, to encourage and support the development of critical thinking skills and lifelong learning, and to help prepare Prerequisite: None Indiana students for the 21st Century.
+This course is designed to nurture perceptive and responsible citizenship, to encourage and support the development of critical thinking skills and lifelong learning, and to help prepare Prerequisite: Non е Indiana students for the 21st Century.